 How long do I have to fix something?

 When it comes to time length, make sure you check your state and local laws as it varies from location to location.
-Typically, a landlord has around 3-7 days to fix critical repairs and then 30 days to fix non-critical repairs.
-Read our full guide on maintenance timelines here.
+Typically, a landlord has between three to seven days to fix critical repairs and 30 days to fix non-critical repairs.

 What’s the difference between normal wear and tear and actual problems that need fixing?

 Here is a helpful resource to distinguish regular wear and tear in a rental.
 If your tenant requests something to be fixed, even if it is just replacing a lightbulb, it is wise to honor the tenant’s request – some landlords will have specific things laid out in the lease that tenants are responsible for taking care of such as mowing the lawn or unclogging drains.
-Remember, always be transparent and open to communication with your renters to build a sense of trust among both of you.
+Remember, always be transparent and open to communicating with your renters to foster a sense of trust between you.